 Boats anchored off the coast in Rameswaram Island (Photo Credit – Haseesh Rahithya)

 VENGURLA – MAHARASHTRA

-Nestled on the Maharashtra-Goa border, a great spot for mouth-watering Malvani seafood, this town boasts of more than 23 beaches packed with activities—kayaking, cycling, fishing—but no people.
-It was an important trading port both for the Dutch and the British way back when.
+Nestled on the Maharashtra-Goa border, a great spot for mouth-watering Malvani seafood, this town boasts of more than 23 beaches packed with activities – kayaking, cycling, fishing – but no people.
+Back in the day, it was an important trading port both for the Dutch and the British.
 This gives it a nice historical characteristic, something you can follow for a bit of added fun.